 For the last few months all we’ve heard is some variation of “the prices don’t make sense with income,” “Toronto is overbuilt,” “but, the bubble.”
 Although we did see a temporary two month slow down, things are once again moving strong.
 The changes that we saw in the market were based on fear, they were not a symptom of the fundamentals of the market.

 These changes have actually had very little impact on the fall market.
 Sales may be down, but that’s not affecting prices.
 Properties are in fact selling, prices are holding, and the pace has begun to pick up as fear has started to settle.
-The market has already begun to rebound.
+The real estate market has already begun to rebound.

 With home prices remaining high, the resale condo market will continue to be hot as it is an affordable home alternative for buyers.